Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/05 - Release Engineering/README.md

 1. A completed exercise that covers the following operations:
   - Setting up a release plan for builds that have been tested through a CI system
-  - Versioning the builds as final builds and place them on a storage server
+  - Versioning the builds as final builds and placing them on a storage server
   - Creating release notes that identify the changes and fixes to the software that are present in the release
   - Documenting release procedures on how to deploy/deliver the release
 2. Release procedure documentation for a system